Germinal (1993 film): Critical reception

 The movie was well received by the critics.
 Review aggregator Rotten Tomatoes reports that 75% of 12 critics gave the film a positive review, for an average rating of 6.9/10.

 Box office

-The film opened at number one at the French box office with a gross of 29.6 million French franc ($5.2 million) from 314 theatres in its opening week.
-It expanded to 456 theatres in its second week and remained at number one with a gross of 36.8 million French franc ($6.5 million) and stayed there for a third week.
+The film opened at number one at the French box office with a gross of 29.6 million French francs ($5.2 million) from 314 theatres in its opening week.
+It expanded to 456 theatres in its second week and remained at number one with a gross of 36.8 million francs ($6.5 million) and stayed there for a third week.
 The film had 6,161,776 admissions in France making it the fourth most attended film of the year.
 The film grossed $36.1 million worldwide.